jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 **I DONT** really enjoy socializing with people I barely know unless they ' re one of my friends nor am I good at talking with people in general so

 **I BLOCK** freely and I do not unblock / unhide people too often ESPECIALLY WHEN YOU WHISPER MY FRIEND THAT YOU ' RE GOING TO ~~KYS~~ OVER IT ?
+I also block / hide over the littlest things so don ' t be suprised when I block you for making me mad

 thats all you need to know okay bye . .
 I said BYE FUCK OFF